Skip to content

-A brand new study1 which looked into the effects of probiotics on Alzheimer’s found that probiotic bacteria improved cognitive function in participants with this disease.
+Studies1 looking into the effects of probiotics for Alzheimer’s found that probiotic bacteria improved cognitive function in participants with this disease.

 This randomised, double-blind, and controlled clinical trial ran over a 12-week period and involved 52 patients with Alzheimer's disease with a mean age of 80.
 The participants were randomly assigned into two treatment groups, one receiving 200ml of probiotic milk daily and the other being a control group who were given normal milk.
 The probiotic drink contained the bacterial species Lactobacillus acidophilus, Lactobacillus casei, Bifidobacterium bifidum and Lactobacillus fermentum at approximately 400 billion live cultures (see Probiotics Learning Lab for more glossary terms) per species.